Geet-George/cushel/README.md

     cd <repository-directory>
     ```

-2. **Run the Installation Script:** Execute the provided installation script to add the necessary lines to your `.bashrc`:
+2. **Run the Installation Script:** Execute the provided installation script and follow the instruction in the terminal to add the necessary lines to your `.bashrc` / `.bash_profile`.:

     ```bash
     ./install_cushel.sh
     ```

+    The script will automatically detect your `.bashrc` file and add the necessary lines to it.
+If no `.bashrc` file is found, the script will ask if you would like to add cushel to your `.bash_profile` instead.
+If you choose to add cushel to `.bash_profile`, the script will add the necessary lines to it.
+Otherwise, it will ask you if the script should create a new `.bashrc` file for you, add lines to it, and source it from your `.bash_profile`.
+If you choose no, the script will exit.

-    Optionally, provide a custom path to your `.bashrc`:
+    Optionally, you can provide a custom path to your `.bashrc`:

     ```bash
     ./install_cushel.sh /path/to/custom/.bashrc